CP-conserving SO(3) parameterization of the neutrino mixing matrix: Order dependence of neutrino mixing

+Furthermore, there also exists an ambiguity on the solar mixing angle $\theta_{12}$ (involved in $R_z$ in Eq. (\ref{upmns0})) arising from a degeneracy where potential non-standard interactions allow solar neutrino data to be explained by either the standard large mixing angle (LMA) solution (with $\sin^2\theta_{12}\simeq 0.31$) or the alternative Dark-LMA solution (with $\sin^2\theta_{12}\simeq 0.70$)~\cite{Miranda:2004nb,Farzan:2017xzy}.
+Recently, a novel approach for examining the neutrino mixing matrix in Eq. (\ref{class}) has been proposed, where the unitarity of the lepton mixing matrix is tested without assuming a specific parameterization.
+The elements of the lepton mixing matrix can be extracted directly, without assuming a specific parametrization, from the energy dependence of the oscillation probabilities~\cite{Kitano:2025wpc}.

+In this work, we first scrutinize the parameterization of the $U$ mxing matrix given in Eq. (\ref{class}).
 The standard parameterization of the $U$ matrix in Eq.~(\ref{upmns1}) is one of six possible products of three-dimensional rotations for 3 flavors.
 This situation is summarized in Fig.~\ref{Euler} for $\delta_{\textrm{CP}}=180^\circ$, a value which will be discussed in the next section.

 In Fig.~\ref{Euler}, the mixing angles are fixed with the best-fit values~\cite{esteban2025nufit} connected with standard $R_xR_yR_z$ order of rotations to be: $\theta_{23}=43.3^\circ, \theta_{13}=8.56^\circ,\theta_{12}=33.68^\circ$ and $\delta_{\textrm{CP}}=180^\circ$ (the top-left framed subplot).
 Changing the above order of rotation matrices $R_x,R_y,R_z$, we can also find angles leading to the same range of experimental values as for $U_{\texttt{PMNS}}$, however, corresponding angles are completely different, for example